Boat Maintenance and Care

 We have put together a number of Maintenance and Care tips to help you get the most out of your Sykes boat.

 It doesn’t take a lot to care for your rowing hull but it’s important to make sure you commit to some routine care.
-We have put together some tips to get the most out of your boat. . .Read More.
+We have put together a few tips to help you care for your hull. . .Read More.

 From our observations, an increasing number of boats are being stored outside of boat houses either permanently or for extended periods.
 With ever increasing pressure on racking space, this of course is understandable to a point, but clubs should be aware of the deterioration that will occur in a relatively short period of time when exposed to the harsh Australian climate. . .Read More.

-We've put together a few maintenance tips to help you get the most our of your Wheels and Slides. . .Read More.
+A few maintenance tips for Wheels and Slides. . .Read More.